GeoMOER/moer-bsc-project-seminar-remote-sensing/docs/units/_unit01/unit01-01_first_things_first.md

   caption: 'Photo: [**Lab of Environmental Informatics**](https://www.uni-marburg.de/en/fb19/disciplines/physisch/environmentalinformatics){:target="_blank"}'
 ---

-Go through a brute force introduction into R, R Markdown, the RStudio IDE, version management with Git and GitHub's classroom functionality to get ready for solving the upcoming assignment problems and submitting your solutions.
+Go through a brute force introduction into R, R Markdown, and the RStudio IDE to get ready for solving the upcoming assignment problems and submitting your solutions.

 <!--more-->